DrFKNoble/pc_control_tutorials/qt_python_tcp/qt_python_tcp.md

 ---

-Something similar to the followig will be displayed:
+Something similar to the following will be displayed:

 ![height:320px](images/00/13.PNG)
 *Figure:* Qt Designer.